komposter/CommunityPowerEA.com/_docs/entry-strategy.md

 Signals inside a single group work like "all must confirm": if any signal in the group does not confirm the direction, that group can't open.
 If at least one non-empty group confirms, the EA allows opening.

+There are also 3 neutral collective modes:
+* Collective (group #1, neutral signals accepted)
+* Collective (group #2, neutral signals accepted)
+* Collective (group #3, neutral signals accepted)

-Some filters may also have an additional boolean parameter like **OpenOnNeutral**.
-If enabled for a collective signal, it is treated as a BUY signal when it does not allow SELL (and vice versa).
+In neutral collective modes, the signal is treated as a BUY signal when it does not allow SELL (and vice versa).
 This can be used to allow "neutral confirmation" for selected filters in collective groups.

 > For example, if Stochastic Inside zone signal selected with Levels 70/30, Collective signal will allow BUY if Stochastic <= 30, but Collective neutral signal — if Stochastic < 70 (will disable BUYs if Stoch >= 70).